jeremyckahn/shifty/README.md

-# Shifty - The fastest JavaScript animation engine on the web
+# Shifty - The fastest TypeScript animation engine on the web

 [![Current Shifty version](https://badgen.net/npm/v/shifty)](https://www.npmjs.com/package/shifty)

 - `main`: [![CI](https://github.com/jeremyckahn/shifty/workflows/CI/badge.svg?branch=main)](https://github.com/jeremyckahn/shifty/actions?query=workflow%3ACI+branch%3Amain)

-Shifty is a tweening engine for JavaScript.
+Shifty is a tweening engine for TypeScript.
 It is a lightweight library meant to be encapsulated by higher level tools.
 At its core, Shifty provides:

-- Best-in-class performance
+- Best-in-class animation performance
-- Interpolation of `Number`s over time (tweening)
 - Playback control of an individual tween
-- Extensibility hooks for key points in the tweening process
+- Extensibility hooks for key points in the tween lifecycle
 - `Promise` support for `async`/`await` programming

 This is useful because it is the least amount of functionality needed to build customizable animations.
-Shifty is optimized to run many times a second with minimal processing and memory overhead, which is necessary to achieve smooth animations.
+Shifty is optimized to run with the minimal processing and memory overhead.

 ```js
 import { tween } from 'shifty'